4d/go-mobile/docs/project-definition/actions.md

 ```

 On the Project editor side, once you fill the *Name*, the *Label* and the *Input control* (format) fields, the *dataSource* choice list will be displayed.
 Your app will then be updated and ready-to-use!

+Note: You can access your dataSource using the icon next to the "dataSource" field.

 ## Offline mode actions